tinymce/tinymce-docs/developer-guide/configuration-quick-start.md

 # Next steps

-* Become a TinyMCE editor ninja.
-Learn more about [advanced configuration options](./customize/).
+Become a TinyMCE editor ninja.
+Learn more about [advanced configuration options](../configuration-reference/) and [plugins, their options and control associations](../plugin-toolbar-menu-controls/).